Regional Digital Connectivity program

 The program will address the digital divide between metropolitan centres and regional NSW.
 It will do this through large-scale investment with the telecommunications industry to improve mobile coverage and internet connectivity for the most underserved areas of the State.

-The program is focused on the following three priority areas:
+The program is focused on the following priority areas:

 - Farms of the Future – to enable farmers and agribusinesses to use agricultural technologies (ag tech) for increased productivity and resource management such as water monitoring.